 How do stipends simplify HR workflows compared to forms and spreadsheets?

-HR no longer has to pick the “perfect perk” manage a long list of disconnected vendors.
+HR no longer has to pick the “perfect perk” or manage a long list of disconnected vendors.
 With stipends, you save time and money on implementation and ongoing administration.
 You can even set one up in an hour or less.

 “I’m probably in Compt twice a month for a few minutes.
 It’s self-sufficient.”